 Dominion vs. Fox News trial delayed until Tuesday

-The trial for Dominion Voting Systems's $1.6 billion defamation lawsuit against Fox News has been delayed until Tuesday morning, according to Delaware Superior Court Judge Eric Davis.
+The trial of Dominion Voting Systems' $1.6 billion defamation lawsuit against Fox News has been delayed until Tuesday morning, according to Delaware Superior Court Judge Eric Davis.

 "The Court has decided to continue the start of the trial, including jury selection, until Tuesday," Judge Davis said.